 9. Ride the local transportation: Jeepney

-A favourite among the locals, Ocean Park is located near Manila Bay.
+A favorite among the locals, Ocean Park, is located near Manila Bay.
 It houses a plethora of numerous marine creatures that both children and adults can enjoy visiting.

 11. Hotel H2O